Numkil/VimConf/README.md

 TODO
 ----
+* Autocomplete is sometimes preventing 'escaping' to normal mode.
 * Changing background colour with f7 kills overlength.
 * Keep up to date with new stuff I find.